International reactions to the Syrian civil war: Turkey

 Turkey stopped at least two shipments of what it said were Iranian weapons en route to Syria, one in March 2011 and one in early August 2011.

 On 22 November, Erdoğan said that Assad should learn from the fate of Muammar Gaddafi.
 Erdogan said that "Assad is showing up and saying he would fight to the death.
 For God's Sake, against whom will you fight?
 Fighting against your own people is not heroism, but cowardice.
 If you want to see someone who has fought until death against his own people, just look at Nazi Germany, just look at Hitler, at Benito Mussolini, at Nicolae Ceausescu in Romania," and "If you cannot draw any lessons from them, then look at the Libyan leader who was killed just 32 days ago in a manner none of us would wish for and who used the same expression you used."

 On 10 April 2012, Erdoğan slammed the Syrian government saying, "they are even shooting these fleeing people from behind.
 They are mercilessly shooting them, regardless of whether they are children or women." and added "Indeed, he(Assad) gave his word to Mr. Annan, but despite giving his word he is continuing to kill 60, 70, 80, 100 every day.
 This is the situation."
 Erdoğan began trying to "cultivate a favorable relationship with whatever government would take the place of Assad."

-On 7 October 2013, Erdogan called Assad a terrorist, he said "I don't regard Bashar Assad as a politician anymore.
+On 7 October 2013, Erdogan called Assad a terrorist, he said "I don't regard Bashar al-Assad as a politician anymore.
 He's a terrorist carrying out state terrorism.
 A person who killed 110,000 of his people is a terrorist.
 There's state terrorism — I'm speaking frankly."

 By October 2013, more than 500,000 Syrian refugees had fled to Turkey.